Fair Representation Act (Canada)

-The legislation amended the Constitution Act, 1867 and modified the redistricting process contained within it.
+The legislation amended the Constitution Act, 1867 and modified the redistribution process contained within it.
 Amendments affecting proportionate representation between the provinces, require support of seven provinces representing at least 50% of the population of Canada.
 Because the Fair Representation Act did not affect the proportionate representation of the provinces, it was passed without approval of the provinces.
 The legislation could be passed by the Parliament of Canada alone, under section 44 of the Constitution Act, 1982.

 In 2012, the federal electoral redistribution was conducted using the amended formula introduced by the Fair Representation Act.
 It increased the number of MPs in the most populous provinces: Quebec gained three, Ontario gained 15, British Columbia gained six and Alberta gained six.

 The 2022 federal electoral redistribution began under the formula created by the Act, but in March 2022 the House of Commons rejected the allocation it produced.
 As a result, the government introduced the Preserving Provincial Representation in the House of Commons Act.
-The Act received royal assent on June 23, 2022, repealing the constitutional amendments made by the Fair Representation Act.
+The Act received royal assent on June 23, 2022, further amending the representation formula.